 A newspaper man, his ignored fiancée, and his former employee a down on his luck reporter hatch an elaborate scheme to turn a false news story into the truth, to stop a high-society woman from suing for libel.

 Believing a German spy has killed her new husband (Franchot Tone), Suzy, a struggling chorus girl (Jean Harlow) flees to Paris where she meets and marries a WWI pilot (Cary Grant) whose carefree ways brings about unexpected results.

 Raymond Dabney returns to his family after trouble with the law.
 He convinces the sheriff to give him a job watching the house and furniture of widow Crystal Wetherby without knowing she is...
 See full summary »

 Warren Haggerty is the chief editor of the New York Evening Star.
 He keeps on delaying his marriage with Gladys because of problems his newspapers must face.
-When it is filed a 5 million dollars claim by Connie Allenbury for having printed she is a marriage-breaker, he organizes the unconsummated marriage of Gladys and the don Juan Bill Chandler.
-The goal is to catch Connie alone with a married man...
+When a 5 million dollar lawsuit is filed by Connie Allenbury for falsely printing she is a marriage-breaker, he plans a marriage in words only between Gladys and the Don Juan Bill Chandler.
+The goal is to catch Connie alone with a married man.
 Written by

 Was this review helpful to you?